EEST — Eastern European Summer Time

 What does EEST stand for?

 EEST stands for Eastern European Summer Time.
-It is the daylight saving time abbreviation used by a group of countries and territories across Eastern Europe and the Eastern Mediterranean during the summer-time period.
+It is the daylight saving time abbreviation used for the summer-time clock setting in parts of Eastern Europe and the Eastern Mediterranean.

 Is EEST the same as EET?

-No. EEST and EET are related, but they are not the same abbreviation.
-EEST is the daylight saving version, while EET is the standard-time counterpart.
+No, EEST is not the same as EET.
+EEST is the daylight saving abbreviation, while EET is its standard counterpart.

 Which cities use EEST?